acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 ### window-utils ###

-The [`window-utils`](packages/api-utils/docs/window-utils.html) module gives you direct access to the browser chrome.
+The [`window-utils`](packages/api-utils/docs/window-utils.html) module gives you direct access to chrome windows, including the browser's chrome window.

 Here's a really simple example add-on that modifies the browser chrome using the [`window-utils`](packages/api-utils/docs/window-utils.html) module: